lnug/community/README.md

 We really do review all the issues and try to make things better, no matter how small they may seem!

 ## Who
-Have a question but not sure who to ask?
+Have a more specific question but not sure who to ask?

-Find individuals on our [Organisation Chart](https://github.com/lnug/feedback/blob/master/ORGANISERS.md).
+Find the team on our [Organisation Chart](https://github.com/lnug/feedback/blob/master/ORGANISERS.md).

 Thanks,
 <3 LNUGorg team